jackalope/jackalope-doctrine-dbal/tests/README.md

     psql -c "CREATE DATABASE phpcr_tests WITH OWNER = jackalope;" -U postgres

 Test fixtures for functional tests are written in the JCR System XML format.
-The converted fixtures are not tracked in the repository, and gets regenerate on each testrun.
+The converted fixtures are not tracked in the repository, and get regenerated on each testrun.

 To run the tests: